Escape-Technologies/mookme/packages/docs/README.md

   - What is the root folder where the packages of the repo are stored
   - What are the paths to these packages.

-**Don't worry**, we provide a CLI tool let you easily enter this configuration: Just run `mookme init`
+**Don't worry**, we provide a CLI tool let you easily enter this configuration: Just run `npx mookme init`

 - You write your hooks in json files (see writing hooks)
 - You do your stuff & commit, `Mookme` will evaluate which packages have staged changes, and will run hooks defined in